snowflakejs/prime/README.md

 The data was stored in Google Firebase.
 A simple form validation was implemented to check for required fields.<br>

-The code syntax and styling was done using ESLint with Flow for type-checking the React components. <br>
+Code syntax and styling was checked using ESLint with Flow for type-checking of the React components. <br>

 Styling was done with the Bootstrap CSS framework to match the UX/UI design: